-Monthly Income Plans belong to the hybrid mutual fund category and they are essentially debt-oriented.
-This means majority of the portfolio is invested in debt funds or/and money market instruments, which is why MIP is a low-risk scheme.
+Monthly income plans fall under the hybrid mutual fund category, and they are essentially debt-oriented.
+Meaning, the majority of the portfolio is invested in debt and money market instruments, which is why MIP is a moderate-risk scheme.

-Investors can enjoy great liquidity while earning regular dividends.
-However, MIPs are not something that generates a steady and fixed monthly income as it the name indicates (like FDs).
+Investors have the luxury of liquidity while having a regular inflow of dividends.
+However, MIPs are not something that generates a steady and fixed monthly income as the name indicates.
 Like any market-linked investment tool, dividends are paid out based on profits.

-Investors have two ways to earn in dividends and growth of wealth.
+Investors have two ways to earn dividends and growth of wealth.

 |Dividends will be paid only when the fund is in profit||The profits get added to the NAV and let the corpus grow|

 |Regular dividend declaration is not SEBI-mandated||Wealth creation with corpus growth|

 A lot depends on the expertise of the asset manager as the percentage of equity allocation is at his discretion.
 The fund manager selects the companies (large-cap, mid-cap, small-cap or micro-cap) to invest pooled investment in, which helps to manage risks.
 These funds are moderate-risk bets, and they mostly invest in debt securities such as debentures, public securities, and corporate bonds.